HiPerCoRe/KTT/OnboardingGuide.md

 Next, it is possible to decide memory location from which the buffer is accessed by kernel - the two main options are host memory and device memory.
 Users may wish to choose different memory depending on the type of device used for autotuning (e.g., host memory for CPUs, device memory for dedicated GPUs).
 For host memory, it is possible to use zero-copy option, which makes kernel access the argument data directly, instead of creating separate buffer and thus reduce memory usage.
+For CUDA and OpenCL 2.0, there exists one additional memory location option - unified.
+Unified memory buffers can be accessed both from host and kernel side, relying on device driver to take care of migrating the data automatically.

 Management type option specifies whether buffer management is handled automatically by the tuner (e.g., write arguments are automatically reset to initial state before new kernel configuration is launched, buffers are created and deleted automatically) or by the user.
 In some advanced cases,